 Yes absolutely, this dish freezes beautifully.
 We are only 2 people at home and I always make a full batch (this recipe serves 4) and freeze half for another meal.
 It’s a great standby to keep in the freezer.

-To use, allow to defrost (either overnight in the refrigerator, or if you are in a hurry you can defrost it in the microwave).
+To use, allow the Thai red curry to defrost (either overnight in the refrigerator, or if you are in a hurry you can defrost it in the microwave).

 Transfer to a saucepan and heat until piping hot.
 Serve immediately with rice or noodles.
 Do not refreeze.

 Yes, you can make Thai red curry with chicken and prawns in advance.
-Store it, covered, in the refrigerator until you are ready to eat it and then reheat in a saucepan until piping hot.
+Store it, covered, in the refrigerator until you are ready to eat it and then reheat it in a saucepan or wok until piping hot.
 Serve immediately with rice or noodles.

 The main ingredients in Thai red curry paste are red chilli peppers, garlic, ginger or galangal, lemongrass, shrimp paste, lime, coriander and cumin.